About the Journal

 - Google Scholar,

 - publishes original, peer-reviewed articles in Polish and English, which feature DOI and ORCID identifiers;

 - has adopted the standards and ethical principles of the Committee on Publication Ethics (COPE);

 - encourages Authors to upload their papers to platforms such ResearchGate and Academia.edu following publication.

 The journal plans to store all the materials published in electronic version in the Open Access repository of the Polish National Library and possibly other repositories in the event the journal is no longer published.

+The publisher and owner of the journal is the University of Warsaw.
 The journal is financed mainly from the subsidy of the Dean of the Faculty of Philosophy of the University of Warsaw.
 Where possible, editorial activities can be funded by additional sources, such as funding from public bodies, non-governmental organisations or private entities.
 The journal does not charge the authors (there are no publication fees nor author fees), does not charge for online access to articles (the articles are fully open), and does not publish advertisements (consequently: does not charge for them).
 A small part of the revenue comes from the sale of printed copies (however, this revenue does not cover printing costs).

 The journal is open to publishing cooperation with other (including foreign) partners, as well as to constantly raising publishing standards, including cooperation with leading publishers to improve the quality of editorial work and the substantive level, as well as the journal’s presence in leading databases (indexation).